wcharczuk/Destrier/README.md

 using stored procedures for complicated queries (read: anything with 'group by' or 'join').

 ###Features###
-* Speed: Very, Very fast:
+* Speed: It's kinda fast, not the fastest yet but pretty fast considering the type safety and expressiveness.
 * Code first, minimal configuration, powerful annotations.
  * Column key, datatype, string precision control
  * "Referenced Objects" let you have associated objects (joined to specified properties)